 I spotted some chairs (I didn’t run across them, ha) that I think would look amazing in a dining room once they were recovered.
 And for only $19 each (or less – I didn’t even check to see if it was a half-off day), they would really be a great deal.

 I didn’t take much home.
 I loved these glass containers (only $2 and $4 each).
 It was obvious they were once used for food, but I plan on using the smaller one for the study-o (small items tend to accumulate in an office).
-I wound up leaving the bigger one behind – the bottom was uneven and I knew the constant weeble-wobble action would drive me insane.
+I wound up leaving the bigger one behind – the bottom was uneven and I knew the constant weeble-wobble action would drive me batty.

 I hesitated bringing this one home.
 I don’t have kids and it seems so perfect for a kid’s room.
 But something about it still convinced me to take it home.
 I think it was probably that it was heavy and only a dollar.
 For the sheer weight of it, I think I got my money’s worth (and I kind of want to see if it will polish up a little)…